 Ad Board On-Site

 Another way to attract customers is through a traditional advertising technique—the humble ad board.
 Of course, when you’re working on-site, you’re the best advertisement for what you do.
 But how will people know who you are or how to contact you?
 By investing a bit of money into an ad board, you’ll be able to promote your business while you’re on the job.

 Make sure to include essential information.
 Your business name, contact details and website are a must.
 You may even find that a customer is happy to continue displaying your business for a little while after you’ve finished work.

 If you want to take things to another level in the digital realm, why not try online advertising?
-This could be advertising on social media platforms, search engines or other websites.
+Online advertising could be on social media platforms, search engines or other websites.

 You can set a budget to suit you, the target audience you want to reach and specific locations.
 There are plenty of guides available online which will take you through setting up GoogleAds, Microsoft Advertising, Facebook Ads, etc., and it’s much easier than you might first think.

 Online ads are a great way of boosting your brand awareness.
 So whether you’re just starting, have a special offer to promote or want to get your name out there, try advertising online.

 Act On Feedback

 Feedback isn’t always the most positive.
-People don’t always have the same expectations, so customers might feel things could have been done better or differently.
+People don’t always have the same expectations, so customers might feel you could have done things better or differently.

 Don’t fret about it.
 See it as constructive criticism instead.
-Start by replying to the feedback politely, apologising for the issue, and offering an explanation or a way you are willing to rectify it.
+Start by replying to the feedback politely, apologising for the issue, and offering an explanation or how you are willing to rectify it.
 Then, use it as a lesson and make it your mission to learn from it and improve from then on.

 Show Off Your Expertise